jenyasubbotina/jenyasubbotina/README.md

 ### Hi

-- 🔭 I’m currently working on: mobile development
+- 🔭 I’m currently working on: Android development
 - 📫 How to reach me: Telegram Account — @jenyasubbotina

 <h1 align="center"> "Talk is cheap.
 Show me the code." © </h1>